octospacc/sitoctt/en/blog/2022-06-14-I-Documenti-Non-Devono-Diventare-Applicazioni.md

 On the Fediverse, I say that the question particularly strikes me because I wouldn't expect it.
 Honestly, from Big Tech, which relies on spying on users to earn money by selling their data, I expect a progressive abandonment of the Web of documents in favor of that exclusively of apps even just for reading a few paragraphs of text (which is happening, but slowly), considering the very large potential to subjugate users.
-From those who develop software for communities that are concerned about some of the new privacy issues on the Web, and who therefore use less popular alternative software, I absolutely don't expect it.
+From those who develop software for communities who are concerned about some of the new privacy issues on the Web, and who therefore use less popular alternative software, I absolutely don't expect it.

 ## It will all end in tragedy